justinecarlaparehado21-create/justinecarlaparehado21-create/README.md

 # Hi there 👋, I'm Juan Dela Cruz

 ## 🚀 About Me
-I am **Juan Dela Cruz**, with a flair for coding and database management skills.
+I am **Justine Carl A. Aparehado**, with a flair for coding and database management skills.
 I thrive on tackling complex problems and crafting elegant solutions.
 My journey in tech started when I took the **BS Information Technology** program.

 ---

 ## 🎓 Education
 **Bachelor of Science in Information Technology**
 📍 New Era University
-🗓️ 2021 - Present
+🗓️ 2026 - Present

 ---